mdanish1326/axios-wrapper/readme.md

 ## GitHub Repository

-The source code for WrapeAxios is hosted on GitHub.
+The source code for axios-wrapper is hosted on GitHub.
 You can view, fork, or contribute to the project here:

 [AxiosWrapper GitHub Repository](https://github.com/mdanish1326/axios-wrapper)